Disclosure: Visit Wichita hosted my trip to Wichita, Kansas. However, all opinions are my own.

 Kansas African American Museum, 601 N. Water Street in Wichita, Kansas

-Mid-American All-Indian Center
+Mid-American All-Indian Museum

 The center offers permanent exhibitions in its museum as well as a variety of community events throughout the year.
 The museum is also home to the largest public collection of work by local artist Blackbear Bosin, who designed the Keeper of the Plains and helped establish the center.

-If You Visit the Mid-American All-Indian Center
+Plan Your Visit to the Mid-American All-Indian Center

-The Mid-American All-Indian Center offers a unique look into an important part of the history of Wichita, Kansas.
+The Mid-American All-Indian Museum offers a unique look into an important part of the history of Wichita, Kansas.
 While there is an admission fee for the interior part of the museum, the area near the riverfront and the center’s grounds are free and open to the public.

-No visit to the Mid-American All-Indian Center is complete without also experiencing the Keeper of the Plains.
+No visit to the Mid-American All-Indian Museum is complete without also experiencing the Keeper of the Plains.
 The five-ton sculpture was first installed in 1974.
 Today it sits atop a 30-foot pedestal overlooking the river and can be accessed via two footbridges.
 If you have time, it’s definitely worth returning to the river to see the nightly firepot lighting.

 Old Cowtown Museum

 This interactive museum allows you to get a feel for what Wichita would have been like in its early cowtown days.
-From homesteads to fully functioning shops along its historic main street, Old Cowtown brings history to life.
+From rustic homesteads to fully functioning shops along its historic main street, Old Cowtown brings history to life.

-Opening a door into one of the property’s many outbuildings, you never know what you may find.
+When opening a door into one of the property’s many outbuildings, you never know what you may find.
 Maybe you’ll be stepping into the sitting room of the local schoolteacher.
 Or maybe you’ll discover the print master at work in his shop and be able to offer him a hand.

-Along with reenactors who work in the various shops and homesteads of Old Cowtown, the living museum is also home to a variety of animals.
+Along with reenactors who work in the various shops and homesteads of Old Cowtown, the living museum is also home to a variety of farm animals.

 After browsing the many buildings, trying my hand at printmaking, and befriending some farm animals, I took my tour guide’s advice and stopped in the saloon for a cold Sarsaparilla.
 While I sipped my sparkling soda, I reflected on all the unique bits of history I soaked up during my time in Old Cowtown.